piskareviv/blog_aux_ntt_1/text/main.md

-Note: I don't really know if `radix8` is an option, there might be issues with it, such as lack of logical registers (`avx2` has only 16), enormous (machine) code size (~220 instructions per butterfly, don't really know if it matters) and the (counterintuitive) fact that it (and higher radix transforms) might be less IO optimal because of the way cache associativity works.
+Note: I don't really know if `radix8` is an option, there might be issues with it, such as lack of logical registers (`avx2` has only 16), enormous (machine) code size (~220 instructions per butterfly, don't really know if it matters) and the (counterintuitive) fact that it (and higher radix transforms) might be less I/O optimal because of the way cache associativity works.

 [code](https://github.com/piskareviv/blog_aux_ntt_1/blob/master/F/ntt.hpp)